 The real conclusion we hope to convey is that it's our responsibility as safety-minded riders to avoid ever having to use any of these products.
 Ride your ride and stay well within the limits of your skill set all while maintaining a safe following distance.
 May that beer, cigar or lemonade at the end of your day's journey be the only medicine you feel any inclination to reach for.

 What First-Aid Products Do You Carry On Your Motorcycle?

 There are a numerous first-aid solutions on the market (some more adequate than others).
 Which do you carry?
 What do you like about it and why?
 Your input is invited.
-Post an article!
+Leave a comment!